 - Fred Russ Forest County Park

 Decatur.
 This is one of Cass County’s most popular year-round destinations.
-Enjoy 4 miles of cross-country/snowshoeing trails from dawn to dusk.
+Enjoy 4 miles of cross-country skiing/snowshoeing trails from dawn to dusk.
 Trail Map (PDF), p.
 14

 - Fernwood Botanical Garden and Nature Preserve